 Picking the right keyword for the search intention of your customers is the foundation.

 - Think of the terms/phrases/sentences your customer avatars will be searching for.

 - Make a list of them

 - Check their KW difficulty and their search volume.
-You can do that with some free tools, such as the Neil Patel’s Ubersuggest Keyword tool, or with some paid premium services with freemium options as Ahrefs or Moz
+You can do that with some free tools, or with some paid premium services with freemium options as Ahrefs or Moz

 - Pick keywords that are relatively easy and have higher volume.
 The different tools metrics will vary, but what you should know is that KW difficulty under 50 is considered good.
 The lower this metric goes the better.
 With the volume it is vise-versa.
 The more volume the better.

 - The best combination will be low KW difficulty and high volume.

 For example, you are a dispensary owner in the area of Sun City, Arizona.
 You have to think about what your customers will be searching for online when they will be in need of services like yours.

 A great idea will be to start with trending keywords like “dispensaries near me”, “best dispensaries in Phoenix” and everything around that (keyword research tools will have ideas for you).
 An addition approach would be to rank for the products that you sell in your dispensary.
 For example, different edibles, vaporizers or CBD oils.